 Lastly, the Gopro may not be too friendly to your wallet, as the price of the latest version of the Gopro goes up to $399.98.
 This is obviously not an economical option.

-10 Best Live Bird Feeder Cam in 2021 Around the World (Editor’s Choice)
+10 Best Live Bird Feeder Cam Around the World (Editor’s Choice)

 If you love watching birds, then you’d love these live bird cams from around the world.
 Not only will you see species of birds you won’t see at home, but you’ll also get to watch birds as they’re feeding any time of the day.